Fremantle Stuff > ships >

 The Medina, of 467 tons, arrived 6 July 1830, with (51 or) 52 passengers including John Bateman, Alfred Waylen, Dr G.S.F.
 Cowcher, and Anthony Curtis.
 The ship's name is thought to come from that of a river on the Isle of Wight.
 A suburb in southern Perth is in turn named after the ship.
-The Medina was apparently Capt Pace's ship.
-Captain Pace's wife kept an inn at first called Mrs Pace's and then the Crown & Thistle, etc.
+The Medina was apparently Captain Pace's ship.
+Captain Pace's wife kept an inn at first called Mrs Pace's and then the Crown & Thistle, etc., on the site of the present-day P&O Hotel - now part of Notre Dame University.

 Wikipedia page for the suburb